Howard A. Rodman: The Great Eastern

-The novel The Great Eastern by Howard A. Rodman was published on June 4, 2019, by Melville House Publishing.
-In 2020, actor Keegan-Michael Key was quoted in The New York Times as saying of the book, "It’s great.
-It’s been my favorite read of the year so far."
+Rodman's novel The Great Eastern was published on June 4, 2019, by Melville House Publishing.
+In 2020, actor Keegan-Michael Key was quoted in The New York Times as saying of the book, "It's great.
+It's been my favorite read of the year so far."

 In March 2019, the film rights to The Great Eastern were acquired by the UK film company Great Point Media, and Rodman was commissioned to write the screen adaptation.

+As with Destiny Express, The Great Eastern will be reissued in paperback on May 19, 2026, from Rare Bird Books/Unnamed Press, distributed by Simon & Schuster.

+Other Works

+Rodman's afterword to Jean-Patrick Manchette's No Room at the Morgue was published by New York Review Books in August 2020.

+Rodman contributed a chapter to the graphic novel anthology Blondie: Against the Odds, using the Blondie song Atomic (song) as a way of telling the Lower East Side love story of Julius and Ethel Rosenberg.